Joiry/HSL_Carp/var_loop_script.md

 $ echo ${name}_data
 ~~~

-The shell interprets `$name_data` as a variable named 'name_data', not the variable 'name' appended to '_data'
+The shell interprets `$name_data` as a variable named 'name_data', not the variable 'name', to have its value appended with '_data'

 ****
 ****